The 7 best open source Freshdesk alternatives for 2026

 What is an open source help desk system?

 At its heart, an open source help desk is a customer support platform where the source code is out in the open for anyone to see.
 This means you can look at it, change it, and, this is the key part, host it on your own servers.
 Think of it like owning your house instead of renting.
-You've got the freedom to knock down walls and renovate whenever you want.
+You've got the freedom to renovate whenever you want.

 Of course, it isn't a total free lunch.
 The flip side of all that freedom is responsibility.
 You'll need some technical skills (or someone on your team who has them) to handle the initial setup, ongoing updates, and general upkeep.
 Support typically comes from community forums rather than a dedicated 24/7 help line.